seek-oss/capsize/README.md

  }
 ```

+Worth noting, passing any of the metric override CSS properties will be ignored as they are calculated by Capsize.
+However, the `size-adjust` property is accepted to support fine-tuning the override for particular use cases.
+This can be used to finesse the adjustment for specific text, or to disable the adjustment by setting it to `100%`.

 ### precomputeValues

 Returns all the information required to create leading trim styles for a specific font size given the provided font metrics.
 This is useful for integrations with different styling solutions.